nicholas-johnson/nicholasjohnson.com/src/pages/maths-for-machine-learning/terminology.md

 # Syntax and Terminology

-We're going to run through some basic syntax and terminology here. remember when I said that every piece of syntax is significant in Maths?
-In this section we will very quickly run through all of the core syntax as it is commonly used in machine learning today.
+In this section, we're going to run through most of the basic syntax and terminology that you'll need to interpret mathematical equations, specifically for machine learning.
 This will give you a basis to understand the rest of the book.

 Don't worry if not everything makes sense yet.
-You may wish to refer to this chapter later on.
+You'll probably wish to refer back to this chapter as you move on.

 ## Variables